-In my mind, blueberries are the perfect fruit: easy to grow and to pick, portable and accessible finger food, and packed with healthy nutrients and antioxidants.
+To me, blueberries are the perfect fruit: easy to grow and to pick, portable and accessible finger food, and packed with healthy nutrients and antioxidants.
+But they can also spoil quickly in the fridge.
+To help them stay fresh longer, here are my tips on how to freeze blueberries.

 Each year, Mr. Bliss, the Bliss Kids and I pick several pounds of blueberries from local farms.
 We keep a few pints out for summer feasting (and daily snacking!) and then freeze the rest to be used in muffins, pies, cobblers, smoothies, pancakes, and more.